flatironinstitute/nemos/docs/developers_notes/03-glm.md

 ### Public Methods

-1. **`predict`**: This method checks that the model is fit and validates input consistency and dimensions, and computes mean rates based on the current parameter estimates through the `_predict` method.
+1. **`predict`**: Validates the model's fit status and input consistency before calculating mean rates using the `_predict` method.

 !!! note
-     `_BaseGLM` lacks concrete implementations for methods like `score`, `fit`, and `simulate`.
-This is because the specifics of these methods depend on the chosen emission probability.
+     `_BaseGLM` lacks concrete implementations for methods like `score`, `fit`, and `simulate` since the specific behaviors of these methods are contingent upon their emission probability.
 For instance, the scoring method for a Poisson GLM will differ from a Gamma GLM, given their distinct likelihood functions.

 ### Private Methods

 1. **`_check_is_fit`**: Ensures the instance has been fitted.
-This check is implemented here and not in `_BaseRegressor` because the model parameter names are likely to be GLM specific.
+This check is implemented here and not in `_BaseRegressor` because the model parameters are likely to be GLM specific.
-2. **`_predict`**: Predicts firing rates given predictors and parameters.
+2. **`_predict`**: Forecasts firing rates based on predictors and parameters.
 3. **`_pseudo_r2`**: Computes the Pseudo-$R^2$ for a GLM, giving insight into the model's fit relative to a null model.
 4. **`_safe_score`**: Scores the predicted firing rates against target spike counts.
 Can compute either the GLM mean log-likelihood or the pseudo-$R^2$.
 5. **`_safe_fit`**: Fit the GLM to the neural activity.
-Checks that the input dimensions and types matches expected one, runs the `jaxopt` optimizer on the loss function provided by a concrete GLM subclass.
+Verifies input conformity, then leverages the `jaxopt` optimizer on the designated loss function (provided by the concrete GLM subclass).
 6. **`_safe_simulate`**: Simulates spike trains using the GLM as a recurrent network.
 It projects neural activity into the future using the fitted parameters of the GLM.
 The function can simulate activity based on both historical spike activity and external feedforward inputs, such as convolved currents, light intensities, etc.